nikhilp-07/Inventory-Management-System/README.md

    - enter change in price for update ( Enter True for = increase ,Enter False for = decrease )

    ii)else if dosen't exist we can add products in to Inventory.
-   Earlier in database : Total products were = 18; for ex let's add 12 more new products in to database
+   Earlier in database : Total products were = 18; for ex let's add 12 more new products in to database,and now total products in inventory/database = 30.

    2) deletion of an item/product from the database/Inventory